Best California King Mattress (2021): Reviews and Buyer’s Guide

 The Vaya Support Foam is another layer we loved.
 It consistently supports your body without fear of sagging.
 The dependable support night after night will leave you feeling refreshed and ready for the day.

 The Vaya Mattress comes with a 100-night sleep trial.
 If you don’t love the bed, Vaya will pick it up and give you a full refund.
 A 10-year warranty also backs the mattress covering sagging greater than 0.75 inches.

 - Long-lasting foam layers at a budget-friendly price

 - Responsive, medium-feel comfort makes it excellent for most sleeper types

-The Purple® Hybrid Premier mattress has a unique elastic top layer called the Purple Grid™.
+The Purple® Hybrid Premier mattress has a unique elastic top layer called the Purple Grid™, as does every Purple® mattress.
 This layer cradles your body to relieve pressure points, especially in heavier sections of your body, like the shoulders and hips, where pressure builds up the most.

 If you share your mattress with a partner, you’ll love how the Purple Grid™ automatically adjusts to individual sleeping positions and isolates motion.
 The adaptability of this grid makes the Purple® Hybrid Premier a perfect option for any type of sleeper.

 The elastic comfort layer is set in a grid system, creating air channels to regulate body temperature.
 The open design of this comfort layer prevents heat from being trapped within the bed, so you’re less likely to wake up feeling hot and sweaty.